mic-umcg/samit/manual.md

 title: SAMIT Manual
 ---
 # Manual
-The aim of this toolbox is to facilitate the voxel-based and volume-based analysis, and the automatized construction of new tracer-specific templates for small animal PET and SPECT brain images.
+The aim of this toolbox is to facilitate the voxel-based and volume-based analysis, and the automatized construction of new tracer-specific templates for small animal positron emission tomography (PET) and single-photon emission computed tomography (SPECT) brain images.
-The toolbox is intended to work in combination with Statistical Parametric Mapping ([SPM]) software, and most of the SAMIT functions require the presence of this software in the [MATLAB] environment.
+The toolbox is intended to work in combination with the Statistical Parametric Mapping ([SPM]) software, and most of the SAMIT functions require the presence of this software in the [MATLAB] environment.

 <img src="{{ site.baseurl }}/images/samit1.3.png" alt="SAMIT interface" style="align:right;float:right;width:30%;margin:1em">

 ## Select Atlas
-The very first step to use SAMIT is to select the desired animal atlas.
-This step is used to populate some default values and to allow the interaction with the rest of the options.
+The very first step is to select the desired animal atlas.
+This step is needed to populate some predefined values and to allow the interaction with the rest of the options.
+The last option on the drop-down menu is ‘Create a new atlas…’.
+The details about this function to include new atlases and templates is explained later in this manual (see How to Include a New Atlas).

 ## Image pre-processing

 ### Spatial normalization
 1. **Reorient**.
-This option allows reorienting images that were previously registered using other software packages, e.g. [PMOD] or [VINCI].
-It allows basic operations such as to relocate the coordinates system of the image or reorient the image in the direction expected by SPM.
+This option allows to reorienting images that were previously registered in other software packages, e.g. [PMOD] or [VINCI].
+Includes basic operations such as to relocate the coordinates system or to reorient the image as expected by [SPM] (read Appendix.
+Image Orientation for further details).
    - *PMOD2SPM*: This option allows to reorient the images created in PMOD to the orientation expected in SPM.
    - *SPM2PMOD*: In this case, the images in SPM space are reoriented into PMOD space.
    - *VINCI*: The NIfTI files created in VINCI present an error in the stored transformation matrix, which can cause problems with the voxel size and the orientation in SPM.
 This simple fix solves the issue.
-   - *Bregma*: The location of the coordinates system in the images are a crucial step while handling the images.
-The zero or "origin" of the coordinates system is located in frequently located in bregma in the small animals, but not all the animal template follow this recommendation.
+   - *Bregma*: The proper location of the coordinates system in the image is crucial when handling the images.
+The zero or “origin” of the coordinates system is frequently located in bregma in small animals, but not all the animal template follow this recommendation.
-   - *Center*: If bregma is not properly defined in the atlas, the center of the image is a good alternative for coordinates system.
+   - *Center*: If bregma is not properly defined with the atlas information, the center of the image is a good alternative as a reference in the coordinates system.
 2. **Spatial registration**.
 This section of the toolbox use the normalization process implemented in SPM8, and allows the selection of multiple images at once.
    - Registration type (for further details see 'spm_affreg' from SPM)
    - Normalize multiple images
-> ***Notes***: This step is not necessary if the images were previously aligned to the template in another software package  (e.g. PMOD or VINCI).
+> ***Notes***: The registration step is not necessary if the images were previously aligned to the template in another software package  (e.g. PMOD or VINCI).
+If that is the case, only the reorientation is needed.
 The best results are obtained when the images and the reference template have similar dimensions and a good initial overlap.

 ### Normalize uptake
 This section allows the normalization of the uptake values in multiple images.
 The procedure has two steps: